 - Students must have completed two years of Chinese or Japanese language study at the college level to be considered for admission to the IDMA, and they must continue their language study as part of their graduate work.
 Three years of college-level language study or its equivalent is necessary to fulfill the language requirement for the degree.

 - Students who specialize in China must take a least one 3-credit course on Japan; and those who specialize in Japan must take at least one 3-credit course on China.

-- Students must choose a thesis topic in consultation with their academic advisor and two additional East Asian faculty members.
+- Students must choose a thesis topic in consultation with their academic advisor and two additional graduate faculty members.
 These three faculty members serve as the student’s thesis committee.
 The thesis must demonstrate the student’s ability to carry out research using East Asian language materials.

 - In preparation of the thesis, each IDMA student must give a talk on their thesis topic in the EALL Colloquium series.

 - When course work and thesis have been completed, the student must pass an oral examination centered on the thesis topic.

 IDMA students are regularly assessed in the following skills areas to ensure the graduates will be able to perform competently:

 - Students will acquire expert knowledge and key research skills in the chosen discipline and convey such knowledge in professional, academic writing.

 - Students should demonstrate an ability to conduct research in Chinese, Japanese, or Korean and use the skill to gather information and to conduct a critical and nuanced analysis of the topic acceptable in the discipline of the student’s choice.

 - The student should be able to speak and understand the target language appropriately and accurately in social and professional situations.